piperhaywood/ephemera.sambaldwin.info/README.md

 # Ephemera

-This is a Turbo monorepo housing an early build of a website for an ephemera collection by [Sam Baldwin](https://sambaldwin.info), built by [Piper Haywood](https://piperhaywood.com).
+This is a Turbo monorepo for a WIP website housing an ephemera collection by [Sam Baldwin](https://sambaldwin.info), built by [Piper Haywood](https://piperhaywood.com).
 Public URL coming soon.

 Currently, Turbo is pinned to v1.10.4 because of [this issue](https://github.com/vercel/turbo/issues/5331).
 Runs on node v18.6.0, see `.nvmrc`.

+The packages and apps in this monorepo include:

+- `apps/web`: A Next.js site that displays the content
+- `packages/studio`: The Sanity Studio used to edit this content

-I used this [Sanity blog tutorial](https://www.sanity.io/blog/build-your-own-blog-with-sanity-and-next-js) and the [Next.js blog example using Sanity](https://github.com/vercel/next.js/tree/canary/examples/cms-sanity) as the starting points for this project before setting up Turbo.
+Before setting up Turbo, I used this [Sanity blog tutorial](https://www.sanity.io/blog/build-your-own-blog-with-sanity-and-next-js) and the [Next.js blog example using Sanity](https://github.com/vercel/next.js/tree/canary/examples/cms-sanity) as the starting points for this project before setting up Turbo.

 ## Getting started